DA: 5 Memphis cops 'all responsible' for Tyre Nichols' death

 Mulroy told The Associated Press on Tuesday that local and state investigators wanted to complete as many interviews as possible before releasing the video.
 The timetable has rankled some activists who expected the video to be released after Nichols’ family and the family’s lawyers viewed it Monday.

-Crump said the video showed showed that Nichols was shocked, pepper-sprayed and restrained when he was pulled over for a traffic stop near his home.
+Crump said the video showed showed that Nichols was shocked, pepper-sprayed and restrained when he was pulled over near his home.
 He was returning home from a suburban park where he had taken photos of the sunset.
-The legal team likened the beating to the infamous 1991 police beating of Los Angeles motorist Rodney King.

 Relatives have accused the police of causing Nichols to have a heart attack and kidney failure.
 Authorities have only said Nichols experienced a medical emergency.